-Transport axle and transport hitch parts are heavy.
+The transport axle and transport hitch parts are heavy.
 Care should be taken when handling them to avoid injury.

-2. Remove the tires from each end of the integral transport.
+Remove the tires from each end of the integral transport.
 Each tire can be released by removing the wheel lock pin located on the axle.

-Fig. 42 - Remove Wheels from Integral Transport
+Fig. 48 - Remove Wheels from Integral Transport

-3. Install the wheels on the gauge wheel brackets on the rear of the header (if equipped) as shown in Fig. 36 on page 30, otherwise place the tires in a secure storage location.
+3. Install the wheels on the gauge wheel brackets on the rear of the header (if equipped), otherwise place the tires in a secure storage location.